greenhas/spg_website/content/Communities/2022-05-27-Imagine-thinking.md

 ---
+type: ["link"]
 date: 2022-05-27T07:27:36-04:00
 title: "🔗 linkblog: my thoughts on 'Ted Cruz walks away after reporter asks him why mass shootings keep happening : NPR'"
-tags: ["link","Communities","Ted Cruz","mass shootings","gun violence","Uvalde shooting","American exceptionalism"]
+tags: ["Ted Cruz","mass shootings","gun violence","Uvalde shooting","American exceptionalism"]
 ---
 Imagine thinking that this is the price we pay for American exceptionalism.
 Imagine thinking that mourning these children and wanting to do something about it is a partisan agenda.